tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 error was caused by this sequence of steps:

 - request to reset user rates (`reset` action) is received
-- agent that stores user rates is stopped
+- agent that stores user rates is stopped synchronously

   `DOWN` message is sent *asynchronously* - the process that monitors this agent (user rate store registry) will receive it eventually and